Poetry Analysis Step by Step

 Image result for images of lion the movie

-For Year 11 students studying AOS1, Unit 1 Reading and Creating Texts, the film Lion Directed by Garth Davis, please find two essay prompts with their Introductions that include the Main Contention and Message of Director colour coded.
+For students studying the film Lion Directed by Garth Davis, please find two essay prompts with their Introductions that include the Main Contention and Message of Director colour coded.

 Prompt #1 “Every night I imagine that I’m walking those streets home and I know every single step of the way and I whisper in her ear I’m here”.
 Lion portrays the bonds of family.
 Discuss.